Sallo97/cep_technical_reference/documents/0_glossary.md

 ---

+- **Mode**: explicitly specifies the type of the argument.

+    It is the modern day equivalent of a type specifier in a statement.

+---

 - **Order Code**: the set of all possible instructions (considering also their *binary representation*) that the computer can execute.

     In modern day terms it corresponds to the **Instruction Set** (also called sometimes the **Instruction Code**).